mattnixon1/moj-frontend-prototype/docs/community-components/loading-spinner.md

 ---

 {% banner "This is a community component" %}
 This component was added by a user in the community.
-It is not intended for use in live services.
-It is only meant for use in the Alpha and Beta phases of your project.
+It is only meant for use in the alpha and beta phases of your project as it is not yet fully integrated into the design system.
+This is because some key bits of information for the component have not yet been added.

+Once all information is provided, the community tag will be removed and it will be ready to use in live environments.
 {% endbanner %}

 <!-- {% example "/examples/loading-spinner", 125 %} -->